top of page

 Parking

-Parking at the Tour Headquarters:
+Parking at the Tour Headquarters

-Limited parking spaces will be available for tour attendees to utilize in the parking lot at Woodward Elementary School for a suggested donation of $5.
+Limited parking spaces (47 spaces) will be available for tour attendees to utilize in the parking lot at Woodward Elementary School for a suggested donation of $5 to support Woodward Elementary School.
 Vehicles can enter and exit the parking lot from Woodward Avenue. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹

-Parking Along the Tour Route:
+Parking Along the Tour Route

-Tour attendees who plan on driving the tour route will be able to utilize free street parking for most of the main tour stops.
+Tour attendees who plan on driving the tour route will be able to utilize free street parking for some of the main tour stops.
 Parking availability will be dependent on the number of tour attendees.

 In general, pay close attention to any posted signs regarding meter parking, restricted parking, or prohibited parking.